fangq/mcx/README.txt

 if you save the data using matlab/fortran, the byte order is column-major[3], i.e. data traversing column direction first.
-You have to use "-a 0" in MCX's command line to identify this order.
-If you save your data with fwrite in C, the order is row-major, and you can use "-a 1" or omit.
+You have to use "-a 0" in MCX's command line to specify this order.
+If you save your data with fwrite() in C, the order is row-major, and you should use "-a 1" or omit.

 The time-gate settings are specified by three numbers, the start, end and step (in seconds).
 In the above case,